18degrees/kana-transcription/docs/en/explanation.md

 Starting from version 2.0.0 with extended kana support, the function does not work by default in the mode of recognizing devoiced vowels.
 To activate it, you need to set the `guess: true` option.
 The choice is either to guess devoiced vowels or to support more extended kana.

-### Transcription of kana
+### Transcribe kana

 There are fewer problems here, and they are essentially described earlier.
-The function is `transcriptKana()`.
+The function is `fromKana()`.